awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-finding-public-parameters.md

 ## Finding public parameters using the Parameter Store console<a name="paramstore-discover-public-console"></a>

 **Note**
-You must have at least one parameter in your Amazon Web Services account and AWS Region before you can search for public parameters using the console\.
+You must have at least one parameter in your AWS account and AWS Region before you can search for public parameters using the console\.

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.